-This is also a long way of saying that the advice that we’ve been dishing out here at Feisty Menopause and on the podcast holds true.
-You want to prioritize strength training (especially “lifting heavy shit”); do sprint interval training; increase your protein; be selective with carbohydrates; manage stress, and work with your changing physiology to make and maintain muscle, recover well, and feel good so you can keep doing the activities you love.
+This is also a long way of saying that the advice that we’ve been dishing out here at Feisty Menopause and on the podcast for the past three years holds true.
+You want to prioritize strength training that includes heavy lifting; do sprint interval training; increase your protein; be selective with carbohydrates; manage stress, and work with your changing physiology to make and maintain muscle, recover well, and feel good so you can keep doing the activities you love.
 All of that matters more than your fundamental energy expenditure (aka “metabolism).

 As to why metabolism slows down around age 60, that is up for further investigation.
 It’s also interesting to note that this metabolic decline was not linked to an increase in weight in the study (again, metabolism is not the whole story with weight gain and loss).
 The researchers hypothesize that it may “reflect a decline in organ-level metabolism.”
 In other words, our organs may not be functioning as well with age, so they’re not using the same amount of energy.
 There will undoubtedly be more research on that in the years to come, but it’s another reason to eat well, move lots, and remove as much harmful stress from your life as possible to keep yourself as healthy as you can.